-- Communities In Schools is a registered nonprofit 501 (c)(3) organization located in the former Fox Valley Park District-South Administration Building (second floor), at 712 South River Street in Aurora and partners with East Aurora School District 131, West Aurora School District 129, Indian Prairie School District 204 and Oswego School District 308 to deliver daytime and afterschool programs to children.
+- Communities In Schools is a registered nonprofit 501 (c)(3) organization located on the campus of Aurora University at 1433 Prairie St. in Aurora and partners with East Aurora School District 131, West Aurora School District 129, Indian Prairie School District 204 and Oswego School District 308 to deliver daytime and afterschool programs to children.
 It is the mission of Communities In Schools to surround students with a community of support, empowering them to stay in school and achieve in life.

 - CIS is the nation’s largest dropout prevention organization and coordinates a range of services, from health care to tutoring, to keep kids in school and get them to college.
 In 2008-09, CIS was able to help 91% of the students it monitored reach the next grade.
 A wide range of volunteer opportunities are coordinated by nearly 200 local CIS programs in 25 states and D.C.
 We have our very own local CIS programs right here in Aurora.